wasp-lang/wasp/waspc/README.md

 If using Hlint as linter, be aware that Hlint doesn't know which default extensions are we using via Stack/cabal, so it might be missing some extension and therefore report false errors.

 Hlint already adds a lot of extensions on its own so this is not a very often problem, but if that happens, add default extensions to .hlint.yaml so that Hlint knows to use them.

+## Deployment / CI

+Every commit is built and tested on Travis (linux, osx) and AppVeyor (win).

+Tagged commits are also deployed as github releases.

+If you put `[skip ci]` in commit message, that commit will be ignored by both Travis and AppVeyor.

+NOTE: If building of your commit is suddenly taking much longer time, it might be connected with cache on Travis/AppVeyor.

 ## Other